rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-As you can see, you have used only axios to perform a HTTP POST request with a GraphQL query as payload.
+used only axios to perform a HTTP POST request with a GraphQL query as payload.
 Since axios uses promises, the promise resolves eventually and you should have the result from the GraphQL API in your hands.
 There is nothing magical about it.
 It's an implementation in plain JavaScript using axios as HTTP client to perform the GraphQL request with plain HTTP.

 Start your application again and verify that you have got the result in your developer console log.
 If you get a {{% a_blank "401 HTTP status code" "https://en.wikipedia.org/wiki/List_of_HTTP_status_codes" %}}, you didn't set up your personal access token properly.
 Otherwise, if everything went fine, you should see a similar result in your developer console log.